Aquanty/rtd-hgs/docs/source/index.rst

 Array Dimensioning
 ^^^^^^^^^^^^^^^^^^

-.. _sec:array_defaults When performing
+| [.. _sec:array_defaults] When performing Task :ref:
-Task :ref:`task:def_array` , **grok** first checks for the existence of a file ``array_sizes.default`` in the directory where the *prefix*\ ``.grok`` file is located.
+| , **grok** first checks for the existence of a file
+  ``array_sizes.default`` in the directory where the *prefix*\ ``.grok`` file is located.
 If it is not found, the file is automatically created and default array sizes are written which are then used by the pre-processor.
 Associated with each default are a descriptor and a default value.
 A portion of the file is shown here:

 ::